harsh-sangwan2002/100-days-web-dev/ReactJS/Projects/disney-clone/README.md

 ## Description

-- Designed a full-stack web application, Disney Flix, improving load speed by 40% and achieving a 0.01 CLS score for enhanced user experience.
+- Designed a full-stack Disney+ Clone, improving load speed by 40% and achieving a 0.01 CLS score for enhanced user experience.

 - Crafted an engaging and responsive user interface using React and Redux, enhancing the movie trailer viewing experience.